 tad—another layer of safety for MAT

-Ben Levenson is a noted pioneer in substance abuse treatment programs, co-founder of Origins Recovery Centers for treatment of drug and alcohol addiction and chairman of The Levenson Foundation.
-(You might have seen him in his many appearances with Dr. Phil.)
+Ben Levenson is a noted pioneer in substance abuse treatment programs.
+He co-founded Origins Recovery Centers for treatment of drug and alcohol addiction and is chairman of The Levenson Foundation.
+You might have seen him in his many appearances with Dr. Phil.
 He is also an important ally of our company and our product.

 ‘Acts like a daily dispensary’

-Levenson believes tad has the potential to help more physicians take part in MAT programs because it could mitigate their risk in prescribing addictive drugs.
+Levenson believes tad can help more physicians take part in MAT programs because it mitigates their risk in prescribing addictive drugs.
 “It really acts like a daily dispensary,” he says, “performing the function of a modern methadone clinic.
 And technology like tad provides a critical feedback component, allowing us to understand what happens to patients when we prescribe and treat so we can improve our practices.
 It’s a good time for tad.”

 MAT is often termed “harm reduction therapy” because it offers a route to recovery that gives OUD sufferers a chance to continue using opioids in a controlled, safe environment while reducing dependence on them and experiencing a far lower rate of relapse, overdose and death.

 It also provides a more realistic option for the 18-19 million Americans who meet the requirements for OUD treatment yet can’t access or afford traditional inpatient programs.
-Under DATA 2000, qualified U.S. physicians can offer buprenorphine for opioid dependency in their office, community hospital, health department or correctional facility.
+Under the Drug Addiction Treatment Act of 2000, qualified U.S. physicians can offer buprenorphine for opioid dependency in their office, community hospital, health department or correctional facility.

 Bringing more physicians on board

 This wider access, MAT supporters believe, will help lower statistics like the alarming 325% increase in drug overdose deaths in rural areas from 1999 to 2015.
-The key now is to get more physicians comfortable with offering MAT programs—and technology like our tad dispensing system could support those efforts.
+The key now is to get more physicians comfortable with offering MAT programs—and technology like our tad dispensing system shows every sign of supporting that.

 Our company was founded to tackle one problem: the enormous danger presented by unsecured vials of pills left in American medicine cabinets.
-To see our potential extending to new areas like MAT is indeed gratifying and keeps us moving forward, especially with the recent federal legislative support for technology like ours, which we wrote about in our last blog.
+To see our potential extending to new areas like MAT is indeed gratifying and keeps us moving forward.

 As Levenson said, “It’s a good time for tad.”
 We heartily agree.